A Day Late and A Dollar Short

 The most striking and bizarre scene in the Duncan-Blake film -- given subsequent events-- is a funereal fashion show.
 One thinks of Duncan's "Los Angeles Lunar Society" and its full moon rituals and the memorial service for fake novelist JT Leroy, and the strange demise of both Duncan and Blake.

-LEFT and GONE (also references to the "dead" Charles Valentine's music).
+The Osage and Orange event features models in grim high fashion wearing jewelry with wordsLEFT and GONE (also references to the "dead" Charles Valentine's music).
 Charles herself is laid out in an open casket--much as Duncan herself.

 An unseen male questioner--like the reporter in Citizen Kane--asks Grace Greenberg, "But didn't she have problems in New York?"
 And she replies, "Well, we're all allowed to indulge ourselves, aren't we?"
 This includes swilling Chanel No.5 "on the rocks" at hip night spots.
-(Given that Duncan's decease first got into the Interwebs via a perfume blog...w
+(Given that Duncan's decease first got into the Interwebs via a perfume blog...well.)

 And, in similar fashion, Grace Greenberg says with enthusiasm, "Charles was like a beacon!
 When she was in a good mood, it was like being by the Hope diamond!"
 Otherwise, Charles could be at best aloof or at worst a pyromaniac.
 The film implies that when Charles gets tired of a difficult situation, she burns it down--as happens with her family's cosmetology salon and the headquarters of Ooh La La.

-a "paranoid schizophrenic who went out of her way to be very insulting to a lot of people.
+I am reminded of anonymous critics of Duncan who claimed she was like a "bright and polished apple with a rotten core" (LAist, Aug.
+4, 2007); "Beauty.
+Brains.
+Bonkers."
+(SoMA: Society of Mutual Autopsy, Aug.2,2007), and a July 28,2007 post on BLDBLOG that described Duncan as a "paranoid schizophrenic who went out of her way to be very insulting to a lot of people.
 Her suicide just seems like one final selfish gesture, especially since her being "at peace" with the decision did not diminish the huge impact this act had on the lives of her loved ones."

 Likewise, ardent and grieving defender Mike Payne wrote in DreamsEnd on August 10, and a similar entry on August 4 on the Laist blog, "She was righteously capable of lording over one.
 The namesake of her blog-didn’t really apply to her-of course she would think of things to say later-no she’d probably be asleep-because she would have already blown everyone away with her quick tongue.
 She cracked me up so fast I can’t remember what she said-she was that quick."